Arsenaultm90/School/Year 1/Semester 03/PHIL 2001 - Introduction To Logic/Lecture 3 - Propositional Logic.md

 ---
 #### Harder Translations

-But, although, however, yet, also ... = AND
-Unless = OR
+But, although, however, yet, also, in which case ... = AND Unless = OR
 Neither X nor Y = ~(X or Y)
 Not both X and Y = ~(X and Y)